slamdata/purescript-jtable/README.md

 A small but powerful Purescript library to render heterogeneous arrays of JSON into HTML nodes that display multi-dimensional tables.
 The rendering degrades gracefully for flat data (to ordinary tables).

-**Note**: *SlamData is offering a $2K bounty to whoever authors the first Pull Request that we merge into this repository.
+**Note**: *SlamData is offering a $2K bounty to whoever authors the first Pull Request merged into this repository that satisfies the requirements of the project.
 This is a great way to learn some Purescript, as well as contribute to a 100% open source library released under a commercial-friendly MIT license.*

 If you decide to take on this project, there is [some code you may extract from SlamData](https://github.com/slamdata/slamdata/blob/master/src/SlamData/Data/Analyze.purs), which should be generalized and submitted to [purescript-argonaut](https://github.com/purescript-contrib/purescript-argonaut).